Using the Central Limit Theorem. In Exercises 5–8, assume that th... | Channels for Pearson+

 Normal Distribution

 A normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean and standard deviation.
-In this context, the weights gained by male college students are normally distributed, which allows us to use properties of the normal distribution to calculate probabilities related to weight gain.
+In this context, the weight gain of male college students is normally distributed, which allows us to use properties of the normal distribution to calculate probabilities related to sample means.

 Recommended video: